Silarn/EDMC-BioScan/README.md

 you to scan biologicals one at a time.
 In this way you can lock in a species and value while competing the analysis of another lifeform.

+#### Version 1.7+: Waypoints

+Scans with the comp. scanner will now log waypoints for any incomplete species.
+If you have an active scan, the nearest waypoint for that species will display below the progress indicator.
+Waypoints within the minimum distance of previous samples are excluded from the list.
+When you have no active scan, any remaining species will display the nearest waypoint in the detailed species list scrollbox.

+The waypoint indicator will display the distance to the waypoint, the compass heading toward that waypoint, and an indicator for the direction and degrees to turn to face that heading.
+Note that waypoints will log your current location, so for best results make the scan as close to the target species as possible.

 ### EDSM Integration

 Once per system, you can attempt to fetch any data from EDSM.
 This is helpful if you log out in the middle of scanning a